opchain vs. the others.

 Honest, opinionated comparison against seven popular AI-coding tools. opchain and stock Claude defaults are pinned on the left; pick up to four more to compare against — chips below the intro, one click toggles each column in or out.

-- A multi-agent dispatcher with browser-verified output → Google Antigravity
+- A multi-agent dispatcher with browser-verified output → Google Antigravity or Codex

 - A pipeline of skills you own, free, in your repo → opchain